MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-endpoints.md

 | --- | ---- | -------- | ----- | --------- | ----- |
 | 179 | MEM - Android AOSP Dependency | Default<BR>Required | False | `intunecdnpeasd.azureedge.net`<BR> | **TCP:** 443 |

-##### Android port information

-Depending on how you choose to manage Android devices, you may need to open the Google Android Enterprise ports and/or the Android push notification.
-For more information on Android management methods supported, see the [Android enrollment documentation](/mem/intune/fundamentals/deployment-guide-enrollment-android).

 > [!NOTE]
 > Because Google Mobile Services isn't available in China, devices in China managed by Intune can't use features that require Google Mobile Services.
 These features include: Google Play Protect capabilities such as SafetyNet device attestation, Managing apps from the Google Play Store, Android Enterprise capabilities (see this [Google documentation](https://support.google.com/work/android/answer/6270910)).
 Additionally, the Intune Company Portal app for Android uses Google Mobile Services to communicate with the Microsoft Intune service.
 Because Google Play services isn't available in China, some tasks can require up to 8 hours to finish.
 For more information, see this [article](../apps/manage-without-gms.md#limitations-of-intune-management-when-gms-is-unavailable).

-##### Google Android Enterprise
+**Android port information** - Depending on how you choose to manage Android devices, you may need to open the Google Android Enterprise ports and/or the Android push notification.
+For more information on Android management methods supported, see the [Android enrollment documentation](/mem/intune/fundamentals/deployment-guide-enrollment-android).

-Google provides documentation of required network ports and destination host names in their [Android Enterprise Bluebook](https://static.googleusercontent.com/media/www.android.com/en//static/2016/pdfs/enterprise/Android-Enterprise-Migration-Bluebook_2019.pdf), under the **Firewall** section of that document.
+**Google Android Enterprise** - Google provides documentation of required network ports and destination host names in their [Android Enterprise Bluebook](https://static.googleusercontent.com/media/www.android.com/en//static/2016/pdfs/enterprise/Android-Enterprise-Migration-Bluebook_2019.pdf), under the **Firewall** section of that document.

-##### Android push notification

-Intune leverages Google Firebase Cloud Messaging (FCM) for push notification to trigger device actions and check-ins.
+**Android push notification** - Intune leverages Google Firebase Cloud Messaging (FCM) for push notification to trigger device actions and check-ins.
 This is required by both Android Device Administrator and Android Enterprise.
 For information on FCM network requirements, see Google's [FCM ports and your firewall](https://firebase.google.com/docs/cloud-messaging/concept-options#messaging-ports-and-your-firewall).

 #### Microsoft Azure Attestation